 Your landlord usually has extra legal responsibilities if the home you rent is a house in multiple occupation or HMO.

 The extra rules are there to reduce the risk of fire and to make sure that people living in shared houses or flats have adequate facilities.

 Landlords of HMOs must make sure that:

-- proper fire safety measures are in place – for licensed HMOs smoke detectors must be installed
+- proper fire safety measures are in place, including working smoke alarms

 - annual gas safety checks are carried out

 - there are enough cooking and bathroom facilities for the mumber living there

 - communal areas and shared facilities are clean and in good repair

 - there are enough rubbish bins/bags

 Get advice about rights and responsibilities in an HMO.